jmmoore/jmmoore.github.io/_posts/2020-06-17-Minimum-Viable-Day.md

 Then, something happens.

-We miss a workout, or sleep in too late, or spend a Saturday locked to the couch playing a video game.
+I miss a workout, or sleep in too late, or spend a Saturday locked to the couch playing a video game.

 After a temporary setback, everything falls apart.

 If you're anything like me, you've gone through this exact cycle.